IrfanHussain2145/Proj-1/README.md

 The following **optional** features are implemented:

-- [ ] Improve and customize the user interface through styling and coloring
+- [ x ] Improve and customize the user interface through styling and coloring
 - [ ] Allow users to scroll when context items are off-screen (table view implemention)

 The following **additional** features are implemented: